cryptomator/docs/source/desktop/volume-type.rst

 Cryptomator allows you to select a default volume type to be used every time you unlock a vault.
 You can set a default volume type by navigating to ``Preferences`` (gear icon at top right), then ``Virtual Drive``.
-The availabe volume types depend on your operating system and if required libraries are installed (e.g., macFUSE-T).
+The availabe volume types depend on your operating system and if required libraries are installed (e.g., FUSE-T).
 Some volume type changes require an app restart, and you will be notified if a restart is required.

 .. image:: ../img/desktop/preferences-virtual-drive.png
     :alt: Virtual Drive Tab in Preferences

-Volume types, like WebDAV, etc, allow specifying custom mount options.
+Some volume types allow specifying custom mount options.
 If supported, these options can be set for each vault individually in :ref:`desktop/vault-management/vault-options`, under the mounting tab.